codeforfunprojects/H2S-API/README.md

 ## Deployment

 Our API is deployed using [Heroku](https://heroku.com/).
-Any changes made on the `master` branch are tested through [Travis CI](https://travis-ci.org/), passing builds are automatically deployed.
+Any changes made on the `master` branch are tested through [Travis CI](https://travis-ci.org/), passing builds are manually deployed.

 ## Built With